euronovate/ENMobileSDK-Android/ENSignatureBox/readme.md

 }
 ```

-You can customize in signatureboxDialog:
+At this moment you can customize these uicomponents:

 -label style `signerName`
 -label/layout button: `confirm`, `cancel`, `repeat`
 -label: `timestamp`
 -background: `signatureArea`

-And in final signatureImage it is possibile personalize:
+And watermark:

 -`watermarkSigner` -> textColor, textTypeface(font)
 -`watermarkTimestamp` -> textColor and textTypeface